DaniilBabanin/hideIssuesByLable/README.md

-# Userscript to hide OR blur issues by lable name in gitlab
+# Userscript to hide OR blur issues by label name in gitlab

-gitlab does not have a negative lable search feature
+gitlab does not have a negative label search feature

 as a developer i want to focus my attention on relevant issues.